ais415-alt/ResQ-Emergency-Management-APP/README.md

 *   **Real-time User Tracking:** Authorities can view the locations of users in real-time to coordinate rescue efforts.
 *   **Advanced RAG Chatbot:** A sophisticated chatbot that provides context-aware responses to user queries.
 It is powered by the Google Gemini API and a Vertex AI Vector Search database.
 *   **Serverless Architecture:** The backend is built on a scalable, serverless architecture using Firebase Cloud Functions.
+*   **Emergency Alerts:** Users can send emergency alerts with their location to the authorities.
+*   **Incident Reporting:** Users can report incidents with details and images.
+*   **Resource Management:** Authorities can manage and allocate resources like food, water, and medical supplies.

 ## Tech Stack